-States of Files Link
+States Of Files

 In Git, a file in your working directory can be in one of several states.
 The most basic distinction is between “tracked” and “untracked.”
 A file is tracked if it’s already under version control; in this case, Git observes all changes in that file.
 If it’s not (yet) saved in your Git repository, then it’s treated as untracked.

 Tracked files can be in one of the following three states: